bmm333/mem3db/dev_logs.md

     -everything in batches no small ops.
     -Cpu will act as the VRAM DataResident Manager Tested it out today, it was way slower than i thought , and its okay , was doing only 0.02m operations/sec , faster than std::unordered_map but nowhere near a inmemdb :D

+ --Device_context.h
+    |
+    --> Simple gpu dynamic selection querying all avalible gpus with cudaGetDeviceCount and cudaMemGetInfo picking the device with most free vram (opt can maintain a gpu ranking table to switch devices in O(1) in case a larger batch wont fit).
+Singletone : Single deviceContext per process is fine for now , and thread safe access to steams and device info.